-10.2 Conduct and follow-up on the Global People Survey (GPS)
+10.3.
+Conduct and follow-up on the Global People Survey (GPS)

 Only with engaged, talented people can KPMG deliver audits in line with our audit quality expectations.
-Annually KPMG in Central Asia personnel are invited to participate in KPMG's

-Global People Survey (GPS) to share their perception about their experience of working for KPMG.
+Annually KPMG personnel are invited to participate in KPMG's Global People Survey (GPS) to share their perception about their experience of working for KPMG.
 The GPS provides a measure of our people's engagement and insights into areas driving engagement.
 Results can be analyzed by several factors, for example functional or geographic area, grade and gender to provide additional focus for action.
-Through the GPS, KPMG in Central Asia gains additional insight on how we are faring on categories known to impact employee engagement.
+Through the GPS, KPMG AZSA gains additional insight on how we are faring on categories known to impact employee engagement.
 We also cover areas of focus which are directly relevant to audit quality; the survey includes specific audit quality related questions that all individuals who participated in an audit in the previous 12 months are asked to respond to, giving us a particular data set for audit quality related matters.

-The survey also provides KPMG in Central Asia leadership and KPMG International leadership with results related to quality and risk behaviors, audit quality, upholding the KPMG Values, employee and partner attitudes to quality, leadership and tone at the top.
+The survey also provides KPMG AZSA leadership and KPMG International leadership with results related to quality and risk behaviors, audit quality, upholding the KPMG Values, employee and partner attitudes to quality, leadership and tone at the top.

-KPMG in Central Asia participates in the GPS, monitors results and takes appropriate actions to communicate and respond to the findings of the survey.
+KPMG AZSA participates in the GPS, monitors results and takes appropriate actions to communicate and respond to the findings of the survey.
 The results of the GPS are also aggregated for the entire global organization and are presented to the Global Board each year and appropriate follow-up actions agreed.